Clarifai/clarifai-java/README.md

     new RecognitionRequest("http://www.clarifai.com/img/metro-north.jpg"));
 ```

-You may be wondering why the `recognize` method returns a `List`.
-It's because recognition can
-run over batches of input.
+Recognition can also be run over batches of input.
 For example:
 ```java
 File[] imageFiles = {
   new File("kittens.jpg"),